unboundsecurity/unbound-sample-code/crypto-ops/README.md

 Sample code showing the basic building blocks to implement cryptosystems.
 The samples use PKCS#11 and/or the Java provider.

-1. Derivation - derive secondary key
+1. Derive - derive secondary key
-1. Encryption - encryption and decryption of data
+2. Encrypt - encryption and decryption of data
-1. Signing - data signing and signature verification
+3. Sign - data signing and signature verification
-1. Wrapping - save key material while securing it by another key
+4. Wrap - save key material while securing it by another key